Skip to content

 Therasia is a small island off the coast of Santorini that you can reach with a scenic 20-minute boat ride through Ammoudi Bay to Therasia’s port, Riva.
 The island has remained true to its roots over the years, and it is full of authenticity and tradition that has maintained an important part of its appeal.

-The natural beauty and tranquility of the island are such a sweet break from the hustle and bustle of the mainland.
-You can spend the day on a guided boat tour of the land and learn more about the history of Therasia and its volcano, which we highly recommend.
+The island’s natural beauty and tranquillity are a sweet break from the hustle and bustle of the mainland.
+We highly recommend spending the day on a guided boat tour of the land and learning more about the history of Therasia and its volcano.

 Ancient Thera